-The directional transport of sweat is challenging in traditional textiles due to their symmetrical wettability and inner- and outer-surface structures.
-To create a comfortable micro-environment for the human body, it is vital to suppress wet adhesion.
-Numerous studies on smart textiles have focused on directional sweat transport through anisotropic design for a quick-drying effect on the skin through sweat transport from the skin to the ambient atmosphere [53-62]; this process is often accompanied by sweat evaporation (i.e., heat transfer).
-Some studies have reported the development of smart textiles with directional sweat transport and thermal management functions [63-69].
-This review focuses on the combination of directional sweat transport and personal thermal management through textile design.
-The mechanism, materials, and preparation methods for directional sweat transport can be found in Ref 54.
+4. Sweat-Evaporation Regulation by Textile Design for Personal Thermoregulation ous studies on smart textiles have focused on directional sweat transport through anisotropic design for a quick-drying effect on the skin through sweat transport from the skin to the ambient atmosphere;^[53-62] this process is often accompanied by sweat evaporation (i.e., heat transfer).
+Some studies have reported the development of smart textiles with directional sweat transport and thermal management functions.^[63-69] This review focuses on the combination of directional sweat transport and personal thermal management through textile design (Table 3).
+The mechanism, materials, and preparation methods for directional sweat transport can be found in ref.
+[54].